Aureatus/WeatherApp/README.md

     - Again, refer to the practiceProject created during the API lesson.
     - Also have these functions contained in their own module, for processing the API data.

+4. Create a module that contains the weatherState.

+5. Create module that fetches a gif via the Giphy API, using the weatherState as the search term.

-4. Set up a form to allow users to input location, then fetch the weather info for what they've inputted.
+6. Set up a form to allow users to input location, then fetch the weather info for what they've inputted.

-5. Display the weather data onto the webpage.
+7. Display the weather data onto the webpage.

-6. Style the page.
+8. Style the page.